bitsblocks/crypto-bubbles/index.md

 target.

-Instead 99.9% all crypto-currencies instead have no backing whatsoever of any sort and have no intrinsic value of any sort; and even the socalled "stable coins" have only partial backing at best with true US dollars reserves or, like Tether, most likely no backing at all as there has never been a proper audit of their accounts.
+Instead 99.9% all crypto-currencies instead have no backing whatsoever of any sort and have no intrinsic value of any sort; and even the so called "stable coins" have only partial backing at best with true US dollars reserves or, like Tether, most likely no backing at all as there has never been a proper audit of their accounts.

 As it happens, Bitcoin's supposed advantage is also its Achilles's heel, because even if it actually did have a steady-state supply of 21 million